 How to apply

-If you are a citizen of a visa-exempt country, the visa office responsible for your country or region may have its own application form for temporary resident permits.
+If you are a citizen of an eTA-required country, and are refused an eTA, you may be issued a temporary resident permit depending on the nature and circumstances of the inadmissibility and the continuing rationale for travel.
+The visa office responsible for your country or region may have its own application form for temporary resident permits.
 You should check the visa office to find out about its specific application procedures.

 Note: You may have to attend an interview so that an officer can assess your application.